 How to Improve the Effectiveness and Performance of Your Team, No Matter What Field They’re in

-In order for any individual, team or organisation to improve their performance from where they are now and get better results, we need to do certain things before implementing any action plans.
+Improving individual or team performance in an organisation from where they are now and get better results, certain things are required before implementing any action plans.
 It wouldn’t make much sense to start off without having some idea of what lay ahead, what you were aiming to do and what you were aiming to achieve.

-Now that may seem logical, but over the years I’ve worked with and for enough teams and organisations that didn’t always look at things that way and simply ‘did what we always do’ and simply expected things to happen, rather than being intentional about making them happen.
+Now that may seem logical, but over the years I’ve worked with and for enough teams and organisations that didn’t always look at things that way and simply ‘did what we always do’ and simply expected things to happen, rather than being intentional about exactly what they wanted and making them happen.

 These days we’re more used to the term ‘vision’.